 Learn how Parts Pedigree is using blockchain to digitise aircraft part records.

-Blockchain can be used to simplify and automate loyalty program transactions and bookkeeping.
+Blockchain in the aviation industry can be used to simplify and automate loyalty program transactions and bookkeeping.
 This is especially relevant today, as more and more airlines partner with credit card issuers, rental car companies, hotels and so forth.

 By creating a common digital currency - called tokens, in the blockchain - travellers can get instant value on the spot.
 Airline executives, on the other hand, get a much clearer understanding of the revenue flows from reward programs.